Nevertheless, she persisted.

 Nevertheless ..she persisted.

 The front cover had those words and I understood what kind of person she was.
 Her dreams were coming true.
 She was doing what she loved.
-Isabelle was an inspiration and the little diary wanted to be filled with her memory.
+The Stage Manager was an inspiration to me and the little diary wanted to be filled with her memory.

 Printing Instagram photos is easy.
 First road trip to St Louis with her mother is there.
 The School itself got some love from the camera.
 She loved ice cream and regularly posted her favorites.
 There is a photo of her team from the Community Theater gigs and her desk covered with stage designs and scrips.
-There are some her best friend who came to visit and those happy moments when she saw a Michigan sunset, missing home and wishing there was more snow in St Louis.
+There are some her best friends who came to visit and those happy moments when she watched a sunset, was missing home and wishing there was more snow in St Louis.

 The diary has a certain time-line to it, set by the public online persona of our Stage director.
 It is a movement from student into thespian.
 The internet is full of stage production photos, crew shots, and bill art work to discover.
 The clippings went into the diary, as did the little “likes”, hyper links and social media advertising.
 The diary wasn’t just a diary anymore, it became art.

-Someday Isabelle might be a famous director, working in New York, or maybe she moves back home to do what she loves, where she loves.
+Someday the Stage manager might be a famous director, working in New York, or maybe she moves back home to do what she loves, where she loves.
 Someday she might find out she became an art project.
 The diary is hers and she can have it back.
 It is her memory and her life.

 The dairy will return to it’s owner some day.

 In the meantime there is this parable, about a diary tossed away unfulfilled.
 A tale of its transformation from trash to art.
 A story of a student who persisted in becoming exactly what she dreamed she could become.
 A modern day hero, who transgressed the unknowable, and was captured in a side glance from a public losing it’s own little stories to the fabrication of mass media.